$PD_3$-pairs with compressible boundary

 We shall show that in the orientable case the $\pi_1$-injectivity restriction may be replaced by necessary conditions imposed by the Algebraic Loop Theorem of Crisp, which asserts that the kernel of the map on fundamental groups induced by the inclusion of a boundary component $Y$ of a $PD_3$-pair is the normal closure of finitely many disjoint essential simple closed curves on $Y$ \cite{Cr07}.
 Our Realization Theorem (Theorem \ref{asph boundary} below) asserts that a fundamental triple is realizable by a $PD_3$-pair with aspherical boundary if and only if it satisfies the Turaev and boundary compatibility conditions and the conclusion of the Algebraic Loop Theorem, provided that $\pi$ has a large enough free factor and has no orientation-reversing element of order 2.
 (The condition on free factors is known to be necessary for 3-manifold pairs.)
+The key ideas are a criterion for recognizing free factors and the inductive application of the arguments of the Decomposition Theorems of \cite{Bl}.

-We expect that orientable pairs $(P,\partial{P})$ with aspherical boundary should be connected sums of $PD_3$-complexes and pairs $(P_i,\partial{P}_i)$ with $P_i$ aspherical.
+We expect that orientable pairs $(P,\partial{P})$ with aspherical boundary should be interior connected sums of $PD_3$-complexes and pairs $(P_i,\partial{P}_i)$ with $P_i$ aspherical.
 This expectation holds after stabilization by connected sums with copies of $S^2\times{S^1}$, and would hold unreservedly if we could establish an inequality suggested by Lemma \ref{min gen} below.
 (The need for stabilization arises from the difference between the algebraic and topological Loop Theorems, as presently understood.
-See \S5 below.)
-Much of the argument applies also to non-orientable pairs.
+See \S6 below.)
+Much of the argument applies also to non-orientable pairs, at least if there is no orientation-reversing element of order 2 in $\pi_1(P)$.

 The Realization Theorem extends immediately to allow some $S^2$ boundary components, since capping off spheres does not change the fundamental group, and the fundamental class extends uniquely to the resulting pair with aspherical boundary components.
 The fundamental triple remains a complete invariant when $\pi$ has cohomological dimension $\leq2$.
 (This is so when $\pi$ is torsion free and the pair has no summand which is an aspherical $PD_3$-complex.)
 In particular, $PD_3$-pairs with free fundamental group are homotopy equivalent to 3-manifolds with boundary.
 However in the remaining cases we appear to need also a $k$-invariant.
 Beyond this, there remains the issue of classification and realization of $PD_3$-pairs with $RP^2$ boundary components.
 This seems just out of reach for the moment.